globalrx/globalrx/docs/readme.md

     - ~~If you are working on BERT model, you will need to start an Elasticsearch trial license; you can either try to set the `LICENSE` variable to `trial`, or POST this to Elasticsearch after it starts up either in Kibana: or via `curl`: `/_license/start_trial?acknowledge=true`~~ We are no longer using Elastic's NLP pipeline.
 Set `LICENSE=basic`
     - The API app will run `load_bert_model` and download PubMedBERT from HuggingFace if you don't already have it.
 We preload the model for reuse in `api.apps.py`.
 Unfortunately this makes Django take a lot longer to startup, but vectorization of search terms at the `/vectorize` endpoint is pretty snappy.

-4. Run `docker compose up` to start the application.
+4. Run `docker compose up --build` to start the application.
 This will take a long time the first time.
 Steps that occur:
     - Builds the Django container from `Dockerfile.dev`
-        - `python:3.11-slim-buster` base image
+        - `python:3.11-slim-bullseye` base image
         - Installs some system dependencies
         - Installs Python dependencies from `requirements.txt`
         - Does not copy the source code into the container - instead, mounts the source code as a volume so you can make changes on your local machine and have them reflected in the container.
 For ECS deploys, code is copied into the container.
         - At some point either in this step or a bit later, if you have not already downloaded the `PubMedBERT` model, it will be downloaded from HuggingFace and saved to `api/bert_model/`.
 That adds a couple minutes.
-        - Estimated time: ~20 minutes
+        - Estimated time: 10-15 minutes
     - Pulls Postgres 14 image
     - Pulls Elasticsearch 8.x (currently 8.7) image and Kibana image, which are used for the `es01` (only running 1 node for now), `elastic-setup`, and `kibana` services
     - Starts all the services, which provisions Elasticsearch and Kibana (not with our schema yet)